gur-karan/Gurkaran-Singh-/README.md

 Fédération Internationale de l'Automobile (FIA): The main governing body for four-wheeled motorsport worldwide, including Formula 1, the World Rally Championship, and Formula E.
 Fédération Internationale de Motocyclisme (FIM): The global governing body for two-wheeled motorsport, including MotoGP and Motocross.

-The second lectured by Dr Amit kamar incharge of digital marketing club he taught that,A digital marketing club is a student or professional organization that focuses on the various aspects of digital marketing.
+The second lectured by Dr Amit kamara incharge of digital marketing club he taught that,A digital marketing club is a student or professional organization that focuses on the various aspects of digital marketing.
 The primary goal of such a club is to bridge the gap between academic theory and practical, real-world application.
 They provide a platform for members to gain hands-on experience, network with industry professionals, and stay current with the rapidly evolving digital landscape.
 Purpose and Activities
 The core purpose of a digital marketing club is to foster a community of individuals passionate about online marketing.
 To achieve this, clubs often organize a range of activities, including:
 Workshops and Training: These sessions cover specific skills like Search Engine Optimization (SEO), Pay-Per-Click (PPC) advertising, social media marketing, content creation, and email marketing.
 Members learn to use industry-standard tools like Google Analytics.